dnfrancis22/weaher-dashboard/README.md

 **Usage**

 When the page loads type the name of a city into the search field and click the search button.
-You will be presented with the current weather and a five daily forecast.
+You will be presented with the current weather and a five day forecast.
 A button will be generated that is linked to the city you searched for.
 When that button is clicked the weather information for that city will be recalled.

 ![planner](./assets/weatherApp.png)